 The review of code changes will:

-The City Council could consider our proposed zoning adjustments during the winter of 2014/2015.
+The City Council could consider our proposed zoning adjustments during early 2015, or as part of Mayor Murray’s Affordable Housing Agenda.